MicrosoftDocs/dataexplorer-docs/data-explorer/data-connection-event-hub-python.md

 | location | *Central US* | The location of the data connection resource.|
 | databaseRouting | *Multi* or *Single* | The database routing for the connection.
 If you set the value to **Single**, the data connection will be routed to a single database in the cluster as specified in the *databaseName* setting.
 If you set the value to **Multi**, you can override the default target database using the *Database* [ingestion property](ingest-data-event-hub-overview.md#ingestion-properties).
 For more information, see [Events routing](ingest-data-event-hub-overview.md#events-routing). |

-> [!WARNING]
+> [!CAUTION]
-> The data connection will break if the Event Hub moves to a different resource or subscription.
-To fix the issue, update or recreate the data connection.
+> If the Event Hub moves to a different resource or subscription, you will not be able to make changes to the connection from the portal.
+To fix this, update or recreate the connection.

 [!INCLUDE [data-explorer-data-connection-clean-resources-python](includes/data-explorer-data-connection-clean-resources-python.md)]